jckras/livestream/README.md

 ### Attributes

-The following attributes are available for `julie:camera:youtube-stream` cameras:
+The following attributes are available for `julie:livestream:youtube-stream` cameras:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |